retropipes/localstorage/README.md

 ### Installing
 First, you might want to dive into the [examples in this document](#examples).
 Want more, have a look [at the tests](https://github.com/retropipes/localstorage/tree/master/LocalStorage.Tests).

-Once you're game, simply add it to your project [through NuGet](https://www.nuget.org/packages/RetroPipes.LocalStorage).
+Once you're game, simply add it to your project [through NuGet](https://www.nuget.org/packages/RetroPipes.LocalStorage) (once it's on NuGet.org).

 NuGet Package Manager: